otpcr/rssbot/README.rst

 **DESCRIPTION**

-**RSSBOT** is a python3 bot able to display rss feeds in your channel.
+``rssbot`` is a python3 bot able to display rss feeds in your channel.

-**RSSBOT** comes with a cli to configure and a daemon to run in the background, hooking the daemon in systemd brings a 24/7 available rssbot in your channel.
+``rssbot`` comes with a cli to configure and a daemon to run in the background, hooking the daemon in systemd brings a 24/7 available rssbot in your channel.